home-assistant/developers.home-assistant/docs/creating_component_code_review.md

  1. Requirements have been added to [`manifest.json`](creating_integration_manifest.md).
 The `REQUIREMENTS` constant is deprecated.
  2. Requirement version should be pinned: `"requirements": ['phue==0.8.1']`
  3. We no longer want requirements hosted on GitHub.
 Please upload to PyPi.
- 4. Requirements should only be imported inside functions.
-This is necessary because requirements are installed on the fly.

 ### 2. Configuration